IntuitionLabs

 Microsoft Power BI

-Overview & Core Features: Power BI is a component of Microsoft’s Power Platform, known for tight integration with Office 365, Azure, and Dynamics.
-It provides a familiar self-service interface (Power BI Desktop) and web portal for drag‑and‑drop reports, plus natural-language Q&A, AI visuals, and custom DAX formula capabilities.
-Power BI supports real-time streaming data, dataflows (ETL), and paginated reports (via Report Server or Premium).
-Its deep integration with Azure Synapse, Azure SQL, Excel, and Microsoft Teams makes it widely adopted in enterprises with existing Microsoft ecosystems.
+Overview & Core Features: Power BI is a component of Microsoft's Power Platform, known for tight integration with Office 365, Azure, Dynamics, and now Microsoft Fabric – Microsoft's unified data and analytics platform.
+In 2025, Power BI celebrated its 10th anniversary while introducing AI-first experiences with Copilot integration throughout the platform.
+It provides a familiar self-service interface (Power BI Desktop) and web portal for drag‑and‑drop reports, plus natural-language Q&A, AI visuals, Copilot-assisted report building, and custom DAX formula capabilities.
+Power BI supports real-time streaming data, dataflows (ETL), and paginated reports.
+Its deep integration with Azure Synapse, Azure SQL, Excel, Microsoft Teams, and the Fabric Lakehouse/Warehouse makes it widely adopted in enterprises with existing Microsoft ecosystems.
+Microsoft was named a Leader in the 2025 Gartner Magic Quadrant for Analytics and BI Platforms for the eighteenth consecutive year.

 Deployment Models: